By Andrew Puopolo

 This season seems sure to provide excitement at the top and bottom of the Premier League, and these three teams will be fighting for their lives right up until the very end.
 Be sure to tune in!

 *The designation of big club was somewhat arbitrarily chosen based on my view of the stature of promoted clubs.
-For this analysis, the teams included were West Ham United, Newcastle United, Sunderland, Derby, Portsmouth, Manchester City, Blackburn Rovers, Ipswich Town and Nottingham Forest
+For this analysis, the teams included were West Ham United, Newcastle United, Sunderland, Derby County, Portsmouth, Manchester City, Blackburn Rovers, Ipswich Town and Nottingham Forest